The Department's Focus On Addressing Overdose

 Drug Overdoses are increasing rapidly throughout the nation, including right here in Pennsylvania.
 Therefore, it is no surprise that overdose touches our friends, family and community.
 The Department of Drug and Alcohol Programs (DDAP) is focused on addressing the overdose problem in Pennsylvania, while ensuring that our prevention programs are robust, well-resourced and evidence-based, and that all Pennsylvanians struggling with the disease of drug and alcohol addiction can get the level and duration of treatment and recovery supports they need to live a healthy and productive life.

-Department is implementing a warm hand-off process to help overdose survivors
+department, in partnership with the Department of Health, established a warm hand-off process to help overdose survivors

 who appear in emergency departments (ED) to receive counseling and a doctor’s

 referral to be transferred directly from the ED to a drug treatment facility.

 The Department has incorporated contractual changes with the Single County

 Authorities (SCAs) in its 2015-2020 grant agreement that establishes the

 overdose survivor as a priority population and requires each SCA to create a

 process for direct referral from the ED.
 In February 2017, DDAP, DOH, and the Pennsylvania chapter of the College of Emergency Physicians released guidelines and protocols for